One suspect hit in officer-involved shooting at Brooklyn Park Walmart

-One man is hospitalized following a shootout with Brooklyn Park police officers in the parking lot of the Walmart located at 8000 Lakeland Ave.
-N. at approximately noon March 16.
+One man is hospitalized following a shoot-out with Brooklyn Park Police in the parking lot of the Walmart located at 8000 Lakeland Avenue North at approximately noon March 16.

 According to Police Chief Craig Enevoldsen, who spoke with reporters near the Walmart March 16, officers were dispatched to the store after someone called police to report suspicious activity.